 Instructions

-- Pour in white wine to deglaze the plan.
-Use a wooden spoon to scrape the bottom of the pan.
-Once the orzo absorbs all of the wine, add the chicken broth and bring it to a boil.
+- Once the orzo absorbs all of the wine, add the chicken broth and bring it to a boil.
 Return the chicken to the pan.
-Cover the pan, lower it to a simmer, and simmer for 15-20 minutes or until the chicken broth is absorbed.
+Cover the pan and lower it to a simmer for 15-20 minutes or until the chicken broth is absorbed.

 - Remove the cover.
 Set the chicken aside and stir in heavy cream, parmesan, basil, lemon zest, and lemon juice until completely combined.
 Place the chicken thighs back into the orzo.
 Serve immediately.